 Attendance is required in this course.
 The different viewpoints and experiences shared during the session will expand the thinking of all participants.
 Also, students will be doing independent work to share with the group.
 This work is required for the group to accomplish its task and move on to other tasks.
-Therefore, A penalty of 10% per day (Monday - Sunday) will be assessed if an assignment is handed in late., and they may be prohibited from completing the course (see BCIT Policy re: attendance).
+Therefore, A penalty of v Group Skills - 15% of Final Mark

+10% per day (Monday - Sunday) will be assessed if an assignment is handed in late, and they may be prohibited from completing the course (see BCIT Policy re: attendance).